njxue/cs3219-ay2425s1-project-g25/README.md

 - Nginx API Gateway: [http://localhost:80](http://localhost:80)
 - Redis: [http://localhost:6379](http://localhost:6379)

+Note that even after docker says that everything is up and running, there is a risk that they aren't when you load the frontend.
+In this event, wait for about a minute before trying again.
+If that still doesn't work and there are network errors, try rebuilding the services by running `docker-compose up --build` again.

 ### MongoDB Configuration

 - MongoDB runs on port `27017` inside a container named `peerprep-mongo-container`.